Baptistou/ScriptFilter/README.md

-﻿# ScriptFilter 4.1
+# ScriptFilter 4.1

-**Blocks scripts and resources from a website with Content Security Policy.**
+:uk: **Blocks scripts and resources from a website with Content Security Policy.**

 ScriptFilter is a simple and lightweight add-on designed with WebExtensions API and compatible with Firefox, Chrome and Opera.
 You just need to click on the add-on button or right-click in a page to block scripts in a tab.